dbos-inc/durable-swarm/README.md

 However, building reliable applications isn't easy&mdash;and you shouldn't have to deal with the complexity of using SQS or Kafka to communicate between agents to build a usable system.

 Durable execution helps you write reliable agents while preserving the ease of use of a framework like Swarm.
-The idea is to transparently store the execution state of your Swarm workflow in a Postgres database.
+The idea is to automatically store the execution state of your Swarm workflow in a Postgres database.
 That way, if your program is interrupted, it can automatically resume each in-progress agentic workflow from the last completed step.

 ## Installation

-Install [Swarm](https://github.com/openai/swarm/tree/main) and [DBOS](https://github.com/dbos-inc/dbos-transact-py).
-Requires Python 3.10+
+Install [Swarm](https://github.com/openai/swarm/tree/main) and [DBOS](https://github.com/dbos-inc/dbos-transact-py) and initialize DBOS.
+Requires Python 3.10+.

 ```
 pip install dbos git+https://github.com/openai/swarm.git